 Applied in changeset tvheadend|e76171c573492fe52d56bba25c768db901e017f7.

-#5 Updated by Jaroslav Kysela 18 days ago
+#5 Updated by Jaroslav Kysela about 2 years ago

 You can (since v4.3-60-ge76171c) create a bouquet per network now.
 It means that if you check 'Create bouquet' flag in the network settings, you can configure the auto channel mapping inside the created bouquet for your whole network.
 No external tool is required now.

-#8 Updated by Jaroslav Kysela 17 days ago
+#8 Updated by Jaroslav Kysela about 2 years ago